The shortest day has passed, so it is time for an update on the activities of Alsco Charitable Donations.

-Hard working people at Alsco are always looking for the opportunities to help out more.
+Hard-working people at Alsco are always looking for opportunities to help out more.
 During the time spent working at the Mission, Alsco staff, including Gavin Smith, found new ways Alsco could help.
 Alsco acted on these and a lot of good came from it.

 Alsco now provides sheets and First Aid Kits (made up using our surplus stock) for their Crisis Care Centre.